 I happened upon this story by chance and was very glad I did.
 To me, this did not feel like actual sci-fi, it was much more a coming-of-age story set in an unknown future.
 The story is not about the sci-fi elements it most certainly has, it is about having roots, about what it means to become an adult in one’s culture, about deciding for yourself, about overcoming fear and rejections and about being foreign and being treated as such.
 From this list alone, you can guess that this novella accomplishes a lot in its little more than a hundred pages.

 You can read this book as a standard sci-fi story, as a coming-of-age narrative, as a commentary on foreignness, as a depiction of our treatment of strangers or as an account of an emancipation (in most senses of the word).
 Yet, that wouldn’t do justice to this book.
 Its strength is that it is an entanglement of all of the above and never just one of them.

 Please read this.
 It’s an excellent novella!

-We are a sloth of bears.
+We are a business of ferrets.